 - ii.
-The Associate Dean of the Faculty (faculty affairs) must, on or before February 154, recommend to the Dean of the Faculty/Vice President for Academic Affairs either a further three-year contract or termination of the individual's service.
+The Associate Dean of the Faculty (faculty affairs) must, on or before February 15, recommend to the Dean of the Faculty/Vice President for Academic Affairs either a further three-year contract or termination of the individual's service.
 The Associate Dean of the Faculty (faculty affairs) shall base this recommendation on the evidence submitted by the candidate's department and on the standards of excellence which the Dean maintains for the Faculty as a whole. - iii.
-The Associate Dean of the Faculty (faculty affairs) will report reappointment recommendations to ATC on or before February 15.5 - iv.
+The Associate Dean of the Faculty (faculty affairs) will report reappointment recommendations to ATC on or before February 15. - iv.
 If the recommendations of the department and the Associate Dean of the Faculty (faculty affairs) differ, ATC will review the candidate's file and make a third recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
-This recommendation will be made on or before February 25.6 - v.
+This recommendation will be made on or before February 25. - v.
 The Dean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
 The decision on the candidates shall be announced as soon as possible to the departments concerned.
 The Dean of the Faculty/Vice President for Academic Affairs shall offer further three-year contracts to successful reappointment candidates on or before March 1. - vi.
 A candidate for reappointment to whom a further three-year contract is not offered in the third year shall receive written notice of a terminal one-year appointment from the Dean of the Faculty/Vice President for Academic Affairs on or before March 1. - vii.
 Reappointment consideration of faculty holding shared appointments follows the above procedures.
 If one partner in a shared appointment is not reappointed, the reappointed partner may, as an option, assume a full-time faculty position at the end of the other partner's terminal year.
 Should the partner choose not to do so, the position will no longer be tenure-track. - viii.
 Candidates for reappointment shall have access to all written materials immediately following notification of the Dean of the Faculty/Vice President for Academic Affairs' decision.
 These materials may not be photocopied. - ix.
-The Dean of the Faculty/Vice President for Academic Affairs shall convey the result of a review to the candidate on or before May 1.
+The Dean of the Faculty/Vice President for Academic Affairs shall convey the result of a review to the candidate on or before May 1. - x.
+Reviews. - (1) If the appointee believes that the decision against reappointment was made in violation of academic freedom and rights or was procedurally inadequate, CAFR, upon petition by the appointee, will review the allegations and report to the President. - (2) If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Associate Dean of the Faculty (faculty affairs) may review the evaluation.